fluid-project/eleventy-plugin-fluid/README.md

 #### CSS

-By default, any CSS files found in the `./src/assets/styles/` directory or its children will be processed _unless their filename begins with an underscore (`_`)_.
+By default, any CSS files found in the `./src/assets/styles/` directory or its children will be processed _unless the filename begins with an underscore (`_`)_.
 For this reason, if you are using CSS partials via the [`@import`](https://lightningcss.dev/bundling.html#%40import) rule, you should name them according to the pattern `_partial.css` to prevent them from being transformed as standalone files (this convention will be familiar to those who have worked with Sass and Sass partials).